-Required Elective Courses
+Graduate Level Elective Courses

-HHSM Required Electives
+HHSM Graduate Level Electives

-The elective choices in the HHSM specializations exist so students may choose to take previously approved graduate level courses at the end of their degree program.
-Students who anticipate enrolling in the M.A. in Health and Human Services Administration, M.A. in Counseling and Psychological Services, Addiction Studies graduate certificate, M.A. in Marriage and Family Therapy, or M.A. in Human Development at Saint Mary's University may take up to 6 graduate-level credits within the bachelor's program from a specified list of courses offered by Saint Mary's University.
+Students who anticipate enrolling in the M.A. in Health and Human Services Administration, M.A. in Counseling and Psychological Services, Addiction Studies graduate certificate, M.A. in Marriage and Family Therapy, or M.A. in Integrated Studies at Saint Mary's University may take up to 6 graduatelevel credits within the bachelor's program from a specified list of courses offered by Saint Mary's University.
 The B.S. completion program director must advise the student and approve enrollment in the graduate course.
 The graduate course must be taken within the final 12 credits of the B.S. completion degree.
-These courses will satisfy the residential credits as part of both Bachelor's and Master's degrees.
+These courses will satisfy the residential credits as part of both bachelor's and master's degrees.
 To receive graduate credit, the student must earn a grade of B or higher.